JoJo (singer): 2008–2013: Label troubles, Can't Take That Away from Me, and Agápē

-2014–2018: Label changes, III., Mad Love and re-releasing albums
+2014–2018: Label changes, III., Mad Love and re-recording albums

 On July 30, 2013, it was reported that JoJo had filed a lawsuit against her labels Blackground Records and Da Family for "irreparable damages to her professional career".
-Minors cannot sign contracts that last more than seven years under New York State law and thus she claims that as her contract was signed in 2004, her deal should have expired in 2011.
+She claimed that her 2004 contract with the labels should have expired in 2011, as she was a minor when it was signed and minors cannot sign contracts that last more than seven years under New York State law.
 In December 2013 both of JoJo's and Blackground's attorneys agreed to drop the case as both parties came to an agreement outside court.
 On January 14, 2014, it was announced that JoJo was released from her multi-year battle with the label and signed a new recording contract with Atlantic Records.
 On February 14, she released an extended play, titled #LoveJo, featuring covers of three classic songs, which were all produced by Da Internz.
 On March 16, 2014, she performed at SXSW.

 On August 5, 2015, JoJo's website under Atlantic was relaunched.
-On August 20, 2015, JoJo released three singles simultaneously on the III. extended play, which she referred to as a "tringle", as a preview of her third studio album.
+On August 20, 2015, JoJo released three singles simultaneously on the III extended play, which she referred to as a "tringle", as a preview of her third studio album.
 In support of the release, JoJo embarked on the I Am JoJo Tour, her first world tour, in November 2015.
 On December 18, 2015, JoJo released the sequel to #LoveJo, titled #LoveJo2.

+In May 2016, JoJo received co-writing credits on the single "Free Somebody" by Luna.
 In June 2016, Fifth Harmony announced that JoJo would be one of the opening acts on their 7/27 Tour.
 On July 27, 2016, JoJo released the lead single "Fuck Apologies", featuring rapper and label mate Wiz Khalifa.
 Mad Love, JoJo's third studio album was released on October 14, 2016, ten years following the release of The High Road.
+JoJo received co-writing credits on every track on the album.
 The album entered and peaked on the Billboard 200 chart at number 6.
 In January 2017, JoJo embarked on the Mad Love tour, a four-month concert tour of North America and Europe.